csiebler/video-translation/README.md

 ## Instructions

 Create a `Video Indexer` and `Azure Speech` resource in your azure subscription.
-Then create a `.env` and paste the following settings:
+Then rename `.env.example` to `.env` and update the following settings:

 ```
 LOCATION=xxxxxxx